Senior Pet Health, Exercise, and Financial Resources

 - Feed your pet quality food: If there’s any age where quality food matters most, it’s old age.
 To ensure a happy and healthy later life, give your pet quality food and treats.

-- Watch for signs of older age: While your pet won’t be able to verbally pet tell you when their bones are stiff or they’re feeling tired, other signs will be present.
+- Watch for signs of older age: While your pet won’t be able to verbally tell you when their bones are stiff from exercise or activity and when they’re feeling tired, other signs will be present.
 Whether they’re walking slower than they used to or sleeping more often, know what the signs are in your pet and act accordingly.